nextflow-io/nextflow/docs/process.md

 ### Conditional scripts

-So far, our `script` block has always been a simple string expression, but in reality, the `script` block is just Groovy code that returns a string.
-This means that you can write arbitrary Groovy code to determine the script to execute, as long as the final statement is a string (remember that the `return` keyword is optional in Groovy).
+So far, the `script` block has just been a string, but in reality, the `script` block is like a function that returns a string.
+This means that you can write arbitrary code to determine the script, as long as the final statement is a string (remember that the `return` keyword is optional).

-For example, you can use flow control statements (`if`, `switch`, etc) to execute a different script based on the process inputs.
+For example, you can use if-else statements to produce a different script based on the task inputs.
 The only difference here is that you must explicitly declare the `script` guard, whereas before it was not required.
 Here is an example:

 ```groovy
 mode = 'tcoffee'